-For example, MCHIP has initiated a new effort to work with the World Health Organization and others to identify “benchmark indicators” for maternal health that can be integrated into Health Management Information Systems (HMIS), and the Program is represented in the Millennium Development Goal Countdown Coverage Working Group.
-MCHIP also participates in ongoing efforts of M&E technical working groups to review MNCH indicators used in nationally representative household surveys such as USAID’s Demographic and Health Survey and Malaria Indicator Survey and the UNICEF-supported Multiple-Indicator Cluster Survey, and helps provide recommendations for improving them and testing new indicators, as appropriate.
+For example, MCHIP initiated a new effort to work with the World Health Organization and others to identify “benchmark indicators” for maternal health that could be integrated into Health Management Information Systems (HMIS), and the Program was represented in the Millennium Development Goal Countdown Coverage Working Group.
+MCHIP also participated in efforts of M&E technical working groups to review MNCH indicators used in nationally representative household surveys such as USAID’s Demographic and Health Survey and Malaria Indicator Survey and the UNICEF-supported Multiple-Indicator Cluster Survey, and helped to provide recommendations for improving them and testing new indicators, as appropriate.

 - Leading the development of the quality of care for prevention and management of common maternal and newborn complications (QoC MNC) facility survey, which has been implemented in seven countries;

 - Contributing to the development of the community case management toolkit, which includes a major focus on indicators; the Helping Babies Breathe implementation guide, which has an M&E section; and the MCHIP prevention of postpartum hemorrhage and pre-eclampsia/eclampsia toolkits, which both have M&E sections.

 In addition to toolkits, MCHIP created new frameworks for analysis of secondary and qualitative data pertaining to malaria in pregnancy programming and health systems strengthening intended to generate practical information for use by policymakers and program planners in low-resource settings.